 Buyers should include a due date for proposals.

 Buyers should indicate the date by which the software needs to be installed.

 Buyers should indicate how they want the software delivered or installed.

 Evaluate major factors to mitigate risk

-Buyers will not face significant supply chain risks when purchasing IVR software.
-Required inputs for vendors include data processing and hosting services, intellectual property licensing, telecommunications equipment and other related IT goods used to develop and maintain IVR software.
-Required inputs are readily available, and suppliers do not face significant...
+Supply chain risk in the IVR software market is low.
+The required inputs for vendors include data processing and hosting services, intellectual property licensing, telecommunications equipment and other related IT goods used to develop and maintain IVR software.
+These inputs are readily available, and suppliers do not face significant barriers...
 Subscribe to learn more.